-FXUA's Master of Science in Accounting Degree requires 36 academic credits, consists of two study areas that develop core competency in accounting field, and additional necessary knowledge and skills to become an accountant.
+The Master of Science in Accounting Degree requires 36 academic credits, consists of two study areas that develop core competency in accounting field, and additional necessary knowledge and skills to become an accountant.
 If desired, an MS in Accounting graduate can take an additional course aimed at successful preparation for obtaining the Certified Professional Accountant (CPA) certification.

 Area Number of Courses Credits

-Core courses 7 21
+Required Courses 7 21

-Elective courses 3 9
+Elective Courses 3 9

 Thesis courses 2 6

 Total 12 36

-Accounting Core: (7 courses, 21 credits)
+Required Courses: (7 courses, 21 credits)

 This set of courses provides basic concepts, analysis and fundamental knowledge in auditing, taxation, financial reporting, business ethics and information systems within the accounting field.
-Every MAC student must complete the following seven (7) courses:
+Every student must complete the following seven (7) courses: